maarten-pennings/6502/6gpio/README.md

  |     1111          |          |                                              |

 So, let's connect a LED to pin PB0, which corresponds to bit 0 of port B.
-This means that that we have to write a 00 to DDRB to make (all pins) output.
+This means that that we have to write a FF to DDRB to make (all pins) output.
 Next, we have to write 00 and FF to ORB to have the LED blink.

 ``` asm